sinedie/SRT-DeepL-Translator/readme.md

 # subtitle-converter

 # usage
+"""
-python main.py [-h] path [path ...]
+main.py [-h] [-v] path [path ...]

-Converts txt to docx and viceversa.
+Converts plain text files to docx and viceversa

 positional arguments:

-  path        Archivo a convertir
+    path: File to convert

 optional arguments:

-  -h, --help  show help message and exit
+    -h, --help: show this help message and exit
+    -v, --verbose: increase output verbosity
+"""

 # Dependeces
 use pip install -r requirements or execute setup.sh

-# Suportted convertions
-ASCII to Docx

-Docx to ASCII

-# Feactures to add
+# Features to add
-Upload file to deepl to translation
+- Upload file to deepl to translation
-Erase docx files after translation
+- Erase docx files after translation
-Use .srt extension instead of txt at export
+- Use .srt extension instead of txt at export
-Use voice recognition and generate the subtitles
+- Use voice recognition and generate the subtitles

-- The sky is the limit